 I am maybe what you'd call a front-end engineer.
 I have done web development for about 7 years now.
 I worked on a variety of front end and back end projects, including with Ruby on Rails, PHP, Perl CGI, Java servlets, and jquery/dojo client side JS.
 I am pretty steeped in the "jquery spaghetti" / mutable DOM everywhere era of things in my work on the frontend.

 When I got a call about a new job in 2018, I was really happy and started in June 2018.
 They decided they are going to do "the big rewrite" and are going to use React.
 I start out as a remote worker.
-I fly into Berkeley for a single day to sign HR paperwork!

-I was also working on some stuff unrelated to the rewrite as the rest of the team started prototyping in React, and I remained pretty out of the loop.
-We would have weekly meetings but I just wouldn't really understand the goings-on.
-I saw PropTypes, and mobx-state-tree model types, and class-based React components, but nothing sunk in.
+I was working on stuff unrelated to the rewrite as the rest of the team started prototyping in React, and I remained pretty out of the loop.

 It's December 2018, I go home for Christmas and I have an honest talk with my parents and tell them "I don't get what is happening in the new codebase, I'm honestly unhappy, and it just does all this 'React' stuff" but I can't explain React to them I just say the code is automatically reacting to other things.